idf_component.yml

 repository_info

-The additional information of the repository.
+Additional information about the repository.

-field must be set as well.
+field must also be specified.

 repository: "https://example.com/component.git"